ccnmtl/mediathread/lti_auth/README.md

    Owner Email.
 5. Under Redirect URIs, add: `https://<your mediathread hostname>/lti/launch/`
 6. Click Save
+7. Under "Details", you will see an ID like "10000000000018".
+This is the "Client ID".
+   Go back to the LTI Registration in Mediathread and update the Client ID with this value.
+Without doing this, the LTI launch will raise:
+   `OIDCException: Could not find registration details`

 Once the LTI Registration and the Developer Key are in place, you can add this LTI App to a course.